opentox/opentox.github.com/_posts/2012-08-23-install-production-webservice-gems.md

     gem install opentox-dataset
     gem install toxbank-investigation

+This will install the webservice and all dependencies in your gem path.
 Please do not forget to configure the webservice in `~/.opentox/config/<webservice>.rb`.
 In some cases (eg. compound and algorithm) large external libraries have to be compiled - please be patient.